imranmatin23/collaborative-music-playing-system/README.md

 # Collaborative Music Playing System

-The product is built with ReactJS and Python.
+The Collaborative Music Playing System is a way for you and your friends to listen to music on Spotify together!
+The system is built with React and Django.

 # Setup